 Hoodoos are rock formations formed by the weather.
 In Bryce Canyon, they are formed by the frost from winter eating away at the rock beneath it.
 The rocks are weathered and erode to create these incredible formations known as Hoodoos.
 They are tall and thin and formed by erosion.
 They are unique to arid areas such as the desert and are pretty fantastic to behold.

 One of the best parts about seeing Bryce on your Utah road trip is that many areas are accessible by car.
 You can drive throughout the whole park and see some incredible and stunning views!
-If you have an accessibility challenge, this is a wonderful Utah National Park for you to visit as you can still experience all of what it has to offer.
+If you have an accessibility challenge, this is a wonderful Utah National Park for you to visit as you can still experience all of what it has to offer because you don’t have to hike to see many things!

 That being said, Bryce Canyon National Park is one of the most popular national parks on your Utah road trip itinerary.
 You can park your car and take the Utah National Park shuttle if you want.
 If you go during the off-season, you can find parking more easily.
 If you are completing this Utah road trip during the summer or high-season, we do recommend taking advantage of the shuttle as it can be very difficult to find parking.